open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

-##### Figure 17.
+##### Figure 18.
 A typical declineInvite event

-The _declineinvite_ event can be sent in response to an _invite_ event.
+The _declineInvite_ event can be sent in response to an _invite_ event.
 It is a bare event with no parameters.
 Its purpose is to decline an invite.
-Figure 17 shows an example.
+Figure 18 shows an example.

 The following special _reason_ tokens have particular meaning in this event.